 General Terms & Conditions

-General terms & conditions for advertising orders in magazines and newspapers (Status July 2015)
+General terms & conditions for Advertising Orders in Publications and Digital media (Status August 2020)

 An “advertising order” in the sense of the General Terms & Conditions is a contract for the publishing of one or more advertisements, editorial profiles, product news, inserts, hyperlinks, video clips or image galleries of an advertiser in a printed publication and the corresponding digital media of the printed publication (e.g., online magazine, e-magazine/e-Paper, web page, blog, newsletter, social media etc.) for the purpose of distribution.
 By issuing an order for an advertisement, the Client recognises the General Terms & Conditions of Business of Messe Frankfurt Medien und Service GmbH (hereinafter referred to as MFS).
 These Terms & Conditions shall apply exclusively.
 Terms and conditions issued by the Client which conflict with or differ from these Terms & Conditions shall not be recognised, unless MFS has explicitly agreed thereto in writing.